vdbrink/vdbrink.github.io/jura/index.md

 Questions about cleaning, maintenance, possibilities, accessory, hacks, app, etc!
 I watched many instruction videos and joined social media groups to learn more and get the most out of my machine.

-I decided to bundle my gathered information and experiences on this page, so you can benefit from it as well.
+I decided to bundle my gathered information and experiences on this site, so you can benefit from it as well.
-This is the result!

-If you have tips or other suggestions for this page, please let me know!
+If you have tips or other suggestions for this page, please let me know.

 > **_NOTE:_** Also affiliate links are used on these pages.
 You sponsor my work and still pay the original price.